alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 In late 2024, Council will launch the first stage in the NSW Government’s floodplain risk management process by asking residents to contribute photos, video and information about local flood events.
 This data collection is the first step to creating a flood model, which shows where flooding will occur, and a Floodplain Risk Management Study and Plan, which will suggest strategies to reduce flooding.

 Due to the complex and interconnected nature of issues affecting Wentworth Point, the Haslams Creek Flood Study will feed into the existing Hill Road Masterplan.
-Council has received $8.5 million in funding from the Australian Government to assist in scoping and implementing improvements for Hill Road including addressing safety concerns at intersections and improving street lightning.
+Council has received $8.5 million in funding from the Australian Government to assist in scoping and implementing improvements for Hill Road including addressing safety concerns at intersections and improving street lighting.

 More information on the Haslams Creek Flood Study